jtgeibel/communityengine/README.markdown

 1. Copy the following into your `Gemfile`:

-		gem 'community_engine', '2.0.0.beta', :git => 'https://github.com/bborn/communityengine.git', :branch => 'rails3'
+		gem 'community_engine', '2.0.0.beta2', :git => 'https://github.com/bborn/communityengine.git', :branch => 'rails3'
+		# If you run into errors in step 3, you may also need to add something like: gem 'therubyracer', :require => 'v8'

+2. Add a file called `application_config.rb` to your `config` directory.
+In it put (at least):

+		configatron.community_name = "Your Application Name"
+		# See CE's application_config.rb to see all the other configuration options available

-2. From your app's root directory run:
+3. From your app's root directory run:

 		$ bundle install --binstubs
 		$ bin/rake community_engine:install:migrations
 		$ bin/rake db:migrate

-3. Add a file called `application_config.rb` to your `config` directory.
-In it put (at least):

-		configatron.community_name = "Your Application Name"
-		# See CE's application_config.rb to see all the other configuration options available

 4. Mount CommunityEngine in your `config/routes.rb` file: